gordonle/Notes/CS246/Lecture 15.md

 };
 ```

-Anything defined in `protected` ca be accessed by the class and any subclasses.
+Anything defined in `protected` can be accessed by the class and any subclasses.
 Note

 ```c++
 int main() {